Announcing the 2023-24 Hart Fellows

 Sign Up for Spring Courses at the HLP!

 We're excited to announce our Spring 2023 courses are now live and ready, so add them to your bookbags now!

 The Hart Leadership Program challenges students to practice the art of leadership in public life.
 What is the art?
 Lao-Tzu said it with minimal words: “With the best of leaders, when the work is done, the project completed, the people all say, ‘Amazing.
 We did it ourselves.'”
 It’s taking on challenging work in groups, organizations, institutions and social systems–the kind of work that usually takes people beyond their comfort zones.
 It requires courage, but it also builds it.
 It tests us and forms us.
 It helps us discover who we really are, and what we are capable of doing together, when we locate common purpose.
 It’s about learning to ask big questions, and then hard questions.
 It’s an art where groups become the unit of transformation, and where the right questions have the power to generate far more engagement and endurance than easy answers ever would.

 Service Opportunities In Leadership

 SOL is an intensive 12-month leadership program for Duke undergraduates that combines academic study, research service learning, mentoring, and leadership training.

-The Hart Fellows Program
+The Hart Fellowship Program